 - Third parties if we run an event in conjunction with them.
 We will let you know how your data is used when you register for any event.

 - If you are making a payment through the website, the transaction is undertaken by PayPal or GoCardless, with whom we have a legal agreement.
-When you checkout, you will be automatically redirected to a secure server managed by Go Cardless and we will not see, store or use any of the details that you enter into that site.
+When you checkout, you will be redirected to a secure server managed by PayPal or Go Cardless and we will not see, store or use any of the details that you enter into that site.

 We may also disclose your personal information if we are required to do so under any legal obligation and may use external data for the purposes of fraud prevention and credit risk reduction, or where doing so would not infringe your rights, but is necessary and in the public interest.